rkapl123/DBAddin/docs/README.md

 *   `CnnTimeout`: the default timeout for connecting.
 *   `DefaultDBDateFormatting`: default formatting choice for DBDate.
 *   `DefaultEnvironment`: default selected environment on startup.
-*   `DontChangeEnvironment`: prevent changing the environment selector (Non-Production environments might confuse some people).
+*   `DontChangeEnvironment`: prevent changing the environment selector (Non-Production environments might confuse some people or lead to errors).
 *   `maxCellCount`: Cells being filled in Excel Workbook to issue a warning for refreshing DBFunctions (searching for them might take a long time).
 *   `maxCellCountIgnore`: Don't issue a warning, therefore ignore above setting.
 *   `DebugAddin`: activate Info messages to debug addin.